Category: Lawyers in China

 Tracing the Origins of the Case Against Huawei CFO Meng Wanzhou: How Global Banks Extend the Reach of U.S. Extraterritorial Jurisdiction, Directly and Indirectly Impacting the Global Expansion of Chinese Companies

 This is first in a series On December 1, 2018, then U.S. President Donald Trump was heading to a private dinner with Chinese President Xi Jinping at the G20 summit in Buenos Aires.
 At the same moment, Canadian officials, acting at the request of the U.S. Justice […]

 Ning Zhu appointed to Asia Pacific Regional Committee of Alliott Global Alliance

 Ning Zhu, Managing Partner of highly regarded law firm Chance Bridge Partners in China has been appointed to the Asia Pacific Regional Advisory Committee of Alliott Global Alliance, one of the world’s largest international alliances of independent law and accounting firms.
 Ms. Zhu joins other senior […]

 Alliott Group, the world’s sixth largest multidisciplinary alliance of professional services firms, has expanded its reach to China’s legal market.
-The appointment of Top 25 law firm Chance Bridge Partners in Beijing continues the alliance’s recent growth in the Asia Pacific (APAC) region which has included […]
+The appointment of Top 25 law firm Chance Bridge Partners in Beijing continues the alliance’s growth in the APAC region.
+Which includes expansion into Bangladesh (Old […]

 A discussion of the new China Foreign Investment Law and the creation of an Expert Committee to produce template documents for in-house counsel.
 By Robert Lewis of docQbot, with an introduction by Patrick Dransfield of the In-House Community.